pattespatte/helix-theming-poc-01/helix-analysis.md

 # The relationship between Helix and FKUI components

+We use buttons as an example in this POC.

 ## Current Architecture Analysis

 The current setup in this POC follows the first approach: **"Let consumers use Helix and FKUI by just installing Helix"**